jupyter/docker-stacks/docs/maintaining/tagging.md

 ### Manifest

-`ManifestHeader` is a build manifest header.
-It contains the following sections: `Build timestamp`, `Docker image size`, and `Git commit` info.

-All the other manifest classes are inherited from `ManifestInterface`:
+All manifest classes except `BuildInfo` are inherited from `ManifestInterface` and `markdown_piece(container)` method returns a piece of the build manifest.

 ```{literalinclude} ../../tagging/manifests/manifest_interface.py
 :language: py
 :start-at: class ManifestInterface
 ```

-- The `markdown_piece(container)` method returns a piece of markdown file to be used as a part of the build manifest.

 `AptPackagesManifest` example: